taofeekadisa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 15-Symbolic links Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.
 Task 16-If only Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+Task 17-Star Wars Write a script that will play the StarWars IV episode in the terminal.